firebase/extensions/firestore-bigquery-export/guides/IMPORT_EXISTING_DOCUMENTS.md

 ### Overview

-The import script (`fs-bq-import-collection`) can read all existing documents in a Cloud Firestore collection and insert them into the raw changelog table created by the Export Collections to BigQuery extension.
+The import script (`firestore-bigquery-change-tracker`) can read all existing documents in a Cloud Firestore collection and insert them into the raw changelog table created by the Export Collections to BigQuery extension.
 The script adds a special changelog for each document with the operation of `IMPORT` and the timestamp of epoch.
 This ensures that any operation on an imported document supersedes the import record.

 You may pause and resume the script from the last batch at any point.